 In Dr. Yan Ciupak's SO 308 Reserach Methods Class (pictured below and right), students use drawing and role-play to illustrate everyday reasoning error.
 In SO 113, the class had the opportunity to have a peek at how Chinese celebrate their biggest festival-- The Chinese New Year through a webcam session with a common Chinese household.
 This classroom experience is tied into the discussion of culture, globalization, and media.
 Sociology classes at NMU will introduce a variety of topics in new and exciting ways, whether dancing on a desk or video chatting with people in China!

-The sociology program offers majors in general sociology and sociology in liberal arts.
+The sociology program offers a major in general sociology.

 - Sociology Major: This option includes courses in the methodology of sociology.
 It is the best choice for students who plan on a career in sociology or an applied field that calls for conducting research, doing surveys or evaluating programs.
 Students develop and practice their skills in conducting social science research.